Key Takeaways

 The cellulose is then solubilized using caustic soda to obtain an alkycellulose solution.

-Solution spinning
+Solution threading

 The solution is forced through the holes of a spinneret to form filaments which are dried.
 This produces fibers similar to silk.